-MLTC 105 INTRODUCTION TO CLINICAL LABORATORY SCIENCE - This course provides an introduction to the role of the medical laboratory technician as well as the history and purpose of the University, administrative systems, regulations, and use of the library.
+MLTC 105 INTRODUCTION TO CLINICAL LABORATORY SCIENCE - This course introduces the role of the medical laboratory technician as well as the history and purpose of the University, administrative systems, regulations, and use of the library.
 Emphasis is placed on professional ethics, work ethics, educational requirements, communication skills, career opportunities, computer skills, and special qualities desirable to become professional laboratory practitioners.
 Included is theory and laboratory methodology for each discipline.
 (1-0-1)